khoa162/Khoa-Kanban-Board-BLueOtter/README.md

 ## Drawbacks
 My work has some deficiencies:
 - The UI is not 100% accurate to the design.
 - The server is restarted when the json files are updated with the card data.
 The cause of this issue is because I use json files to store the data of cards and columns, **causing the nodemon to reload the whole server**.
 I implement it in this way to keep the setup simple, otherwise you have to install the database locally to run the code.
-For this reason**you should wait around 5-7 seconds to refresh the page after changes** on the board while the server is restarting.
+For this reason**, you should wait around 5-7 seconds to refresh the page after changes** on the board while the server is restarting.
 ## Solutions to this issue:
 - Of course, we can get data stored in the database.
 This is the best solution.
 - Second, we can utilize redux persist to temporarily preserve the store data accross the whole application.
 And then we can schedule the data update with the server.